Independent contractors are businesses

 Once the registration process is complete the business will receive their Business Tax Identification Number (BTIN).
 This number is required to report gross receipts and NM income tax withheld from employees' wages.

 Note: Out-of-state businesses are also required to file income tax returns to report the share of their profit from doing business in New Mexico.
+They may also have to register, report gross receipts and pay gross receipts tax on sales to customers in New Mexico.

 Also read